mineramc/GTSRB_image_recognition/README.md

 ---
 ![](https://i.imgur.com/HWXalUa.png)

-There is an class imbalance of images with some classes with as low as 270 images.
+There is a class imbalance of images with some classes with as low as 270 images.
 This may cause problems of overfitting because most machine learning algorithms assume that classes are balanced.
 With class imbalance, machine learning algorithms tend to be more biased towards the majority class and may misclassify minority classes.

 ![](https://i.imgur.com/b6G9h3U.png)